GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "State Changes" requires that any changes made to the project must be documented.
 The method to document these changes should be stored with the source code.

 Preferably, this documentation would be stored in the source code itself.
-The verbose approach would be adding the date, author of the modification, if desired contact information, and if desired comment explaining the modification to sections modified.
-The brief approach would be to make an addition to a header comment, or add a comment by the changes, including the date, the author of the modification, if desired contact information, and if desired a comment about the modification.
-An example section added to the header comment is:
+The preferred approach would be a 3-step process consisting of the following steps.

+Step 1 would be to add your name to the list of authors in the header comment, a comment at the beginning of the code.
+As well as updating the year range on the copyright notice if the year of the change is later than the currently listed year.

+Step 2 would be to add a comment alongside the modified code.
+This comment would just need to indicate the section of the code that was added, modified, etc. by the contributor.
+An example of this would be:

 ---

-Changes to this file have been made as follows:

-[Year/Month/Day] [Author Name] [Brief description of the change].
+[Year/Month/Day] - [Author - Contact]

 ---

+This does not need to be verbose and should be used to mark out the section of the code the contributor worked on.
+If not desired, the date could even be replaced with just the year or removed.
+If you insert into another section of code, you should also copy the above contributor's comment and put it after your section to mark their work starting again.
+If you remove a section of code, you do not need to mark that you removed it in this section, unless you really want to.

+Step 3 is a more verbose version of step 2.
+In this step you add a note that you modified the code to the footer comment, a comment at the end of the code.
+While this step is verbose, and could be repetitive, it would be especially helpful in keeping track of removals, modifications, and small changes to the code.
+An example of this would be:

+---

+[Year/Month/Day] - [Author - Contact] - [Brief description of the change].

+---

 Version control will be accepted but is not preferred.
 This is because it can easily be separated from the source code itself.
 An end user downloading the source code will likely not clone the repository and thus not have access to the commit history of modifications.

 Another approach would be a dedicated document listing the modification information.
 However, this is the most intensive for the maintainers and is not expected.

+While you have been given several examples of how to track your changes, the specific way that you decide to state the changes in your project is up to your discretion.

 <h3 id="Hide_Source">Hide Source</h3>